Freenove/Freenove_4WD_Car_Kit_for_ESP32/docs/source/fnk0053/codes/tutorial/0_Installation_of_Arduino_IDE_.rst

 Step 4.
 Select serial port.

 Cilick Tools on Menu bar, move your mouse to Port and select COMx on your computer.
-The value of COMx varies in different computers, but it won’t affect the download function of ESP32, as long as you select the correct one.
+The value of COMx varies in different computers, but it won't affect the download function of ESP32, as long as you select the correct one.

 .. image:: ../_static/imgs/0_Installation_of_Arduino_IDE_/Chapter00_35.png
     :align: center